BuckWoody/PresentationsAndBlogs/SQLtoPostgres/06_-_Advanced_Features_and_Migration.md

 CREATE EXTENSION IF NOT EXISTS vector;
 ```

 **A note on `pg_cron`:** it appears in the table below for completeness as the conceptual analog of SQL Server Agent, but the upstream project targets Linux and is **not officially supported on Windows**.
-On a Windows server, use SQL Server Agent's true PostgreSQL counterpart — **pgAgent** (available through Stack Builder under *Add-ons, tools and utilities*) — or the Windows Task Scheduler driving `psql` scripts.
+On a Windows server, use SQL Server Agent's true PostgreSQL counterpart,  **pgAgent** (available through Stack Builder under *Add-ons, tools and utilities*),  or the Windows Task Scheduler driving `psql` scripts.

-**One more reminder — extensions that also preload a library:** `pg_stat_statements` (and `pg_cron` where supported) are special.
-Even though their files ship with the installer, they must additionally be listed in `shared_preload_libraries` in `postgresql.conf` and require a service restart *before* `CREATE EXTENSION` will work — see the detailed two-phase procedure in Module 04, section 4.4.
+**One more reminder,  extensions that also preload a library:** `pg_stat_statements` (and `pg_cron` where supported) are special.
+Even though their files ship with the installer, they must additionally be listed in `shared_preload_libraries` in `postgresql.conf` and require a service restart *before* `CREATE EXTENSION` will work,  see the detailed two-phase procedure in Module 04, section 4.4.
 Most other extensions (PostGIS, pg_trgm, tablefunc, postgres_fdw, pgvector, etc.) need only the file acquisition above plus `CREATE EXTENSION`, with no preload or restart.

 **Commonly used extensions and their SQL Server analogs:**